Is Matthew 7:15-23 About Believers or False Prophets?

 :: False Works Based Belief On Salvation:

 These are people that believe in God.
 They go to church.
 They follow the church religion rituals.
 They seem to be ‘good people’ outwardly.
 They may even do many good and wonderful works for others.
 The problem is that they believe their good works erase their sinful deeds.
 Or they think if they have more good deeds than bad deeds that God will somehow just forget about their sins.
 Yet, They fail to realize that God is an eternal being who NEVER CHANGES.
+He is also perfectly JUST.
+God is the JUDGE, you see.
+Helping someone with a good deed would not erase a theft committed right?
+Either will any good work erase a sinful act.
 This is once again the sin of PRIDE and BOASTING in self righteousness, just as the Pharisees were believing in Law of Moses following for righteousness.
 And it is seriously wrong!
 Jesus called the Pharisees things like ‘vipers’ and ‘hypocrites’, ‘looking clean outside but inside full of dead men’s bones’.

 “For I am the Lord, I change not…” (Malachi 3:6 KJV)